HenryJ552/HenryFRCCode2020/README.md

 Welcome to Henry's First FRC Driver Control Program!

-Inside this project you can see the simplest version of an FRC Driver Control with 6 motors, three on each side
+Inside this project is  the simplest version of an FRC Driver Control